Keep Mud Off your ATV Using this Trick [VIDEO]

 This product is water cured, so I'm going to go ahead and take the hose, spray everything off that I want to put the sealant on and I'm going to spray the sealant on top and wash away the excess.
 30-seconds after applying it and you can already see a massive difference.
 On this side, the water's all beaded up like it should be.
 And on this side, it really isn't.
 The headlight has water glossed over it.
 This entire panel has water glossed over it.
 But over here, look at that.
 All that water is just beaded up.
 So essentially what the sealant does is, it creates a surface that's very slick and hydrophobic, meaning it doesn't have an affinity with water.

 The other side, not so fortunate, it's going to take a lot more elbow grease.
 If you look over here, you see where it's just starting to drizzle down.
 There's not much beading, anything of that nature.
 All this, it's going to be streaking down.
-That side, it's going to be a heck of a lot harder to clean when we get back, I guarantee you.
+That side, it's going to be a heck of a lot harder to clean when I get back, I guarantee you.
 That's an awesome result.
 If that doesn't prove it, I don't know what will.

 Guys, I hope you found this video helpful to keep your ride looking much cleaner and preserving it for long-term use.
 If you did, please make sure to share, like, subscribe for more.
 Thanks for watching.